wghile/PS-Module1Project/README.md

 - Finish up the board

-  - Might be better to create the board on a separate page, screenshot it and then paste it into the game to avoid issues with the design impedding the functionality
+  - Might be better to create the board on a separate page, take a screenshot of it and then add it as an img into the game to avoid issues with the design impedding the functionality

 - Another feature I may add is something that replaces the accuracy test.
 It's not a bad feature but it's just a lot of clicking and prompts that come up and seems kind of boring.
 Instead I was thinking at the start of each round, the player would have to guess a number and the computer would generate a random number.
 I'll also have another random number generator between a specific range.
 If the player's guess is closer, the player can select where they want to throw the dart on the board and the computer's dart will be randomly thrown.
-And vice versa (including if it was a tie)
+And vice versa (including if it was a tie).
+Or it could even be a simple rock, paper, scissors game..

 ## Acknowledgements